musikid/pjdfstest/CONTRIBUTING.md

 The `type` must be one of the following:

-- `build`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- `build`: Changes that affect the build system or external dependencies (cargo metadata)
-- `ci`: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- `ci`: Changes to our CI configuration files and scripts (GitHub Actions, Cirrus CI)
 - `docs`: Documentation only changes
 - `feat`: A new feature
 - `fix`: A bug fix